Seagrove Orchids Mounted Orchid Selections

 Dendrobium aggregatum aka (lindleyi)

 Small plant from India, Burma, Thailand, Laos, Vietnam and China.
 Psuedobulbs are ribbed and lie flat on the mounts.
 Wiry flower stems carry many golden flowers with lips being darker towards their base.
-Needs a winter rest with cooler temperatures to ensure nice flowerings.
-We recommend a temperature no lower than 50 degrees.
-Featured is Den jenkinsii but the flowers are very similar (Species orchid) $40.00
+We grow these in a warm greenhouse that never goes below 64 for night temps and these grow and flower for us reliably.
+Large mounts.
+(Species orchid) $40.00

 Den canaliculatum (limited) Native to Austrailia, this warm growing orchid species is very rewarding to grow.
 This miniature antelope orchid produces many very fragrant blooms of golden yellow, and white with purple/plum lips.
 The long lasting blooms spiral up the stem and are very long lasting.
 Mounted culture, water 2-4 times weekly.
 Near bloom Size $32.00